jetnew/academicpages/_posts/2020-12-01-variational-inference.md

 Since $p(D)$ is a constant, by minimizing $J(q)$, $q$ approximates to $p^*$.

-## Deriving the Lower Bound on Log Likelihood
+## Deriving the Lower Bound on the Log Likelihood

 Since KL divergence is non-negative, $J(q)$ is an upper bound on the negative log likelihood to be minimised: